wormhole-foundation/xdapp-book/src/technical/typescript/polygon-oasis-relayer.md

-# Polygon to Oasis with Relayers
+# Using Relayers

-In this example, we’ll utilize the token bridge relayer network to complete our token transfer.
+In this example, we’ll utilize the token bridge relayer network to complete a token transfer.
+We'll start on Polygon and send tokens to Oasis.

 This code is written for a browser environment.
 If you're working in node, consider using node-fetch: